 The Two and Three-Year Scholarship Program provides

-tuition, books, uniforms, and a monthly subsistence allowance
+tuition, textbook stipend, uniforms, and a monthly subsistence allowance

 for the subsequent years of college towards a baccalaureate degree.
 To be selected, students